 “Surfboard” means any type of board that is used for surf riding.

-“Territorial Sea” means the territorial sea of New Zealand which comprises those areas of the sea having, as their inner limits, the baseline described in sections 5 and 6 and 6A of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977 and, as their outer limits, a line measured seaward from that baseline, every point of which line is distant 12 nautical miles from the nearest point of the baseline.

-“Underway” means a vessel not at anchor, or made fast to the shore, or aground.

 “Unseaworthy” means, in the opinion of the Harbourmaster not being in a fit condition or readiness to navigate safely on the water.

 “Vessel” means every description of ship, boat or craft used in navigation, whether or not is has any means of propulsion; and includes—